noahehall/theBookOfNoah/0current/aws/0microservices.md

   - create workflows between lambda fns, using the output from one as input to another
   - simplify lambda fn dependency logic, especially where you end up creating a lambda fn to manage the dependency graph between a series of lambdas
 - amazon states language: json schema defining states, actions, and transitions
-  - there are various `generate code snippets`
+  - there are various `generate code snippets` that you can select & copy/pasta into your stateMachine.stats member
 - state machine: a workflow, defining a series of steps/states, their input, and the workflow/relationships between them
   - definition: a json object defining the state machine
   - state types